wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/alerts.rst

 log_alert_level
 ^^^^^^^^^^^^^^^^

-This is the minimum severity level for alerts to be stored to alerts.log and/or alerts.json.
+Sets the minimum severity level for alerts that will be stored to alerts.log and/or alerts.json.

 +--------------------+------------------------+
 | **Default value**  | 3                      |